bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/converterupgrader.md

-# ConverterUpgrader

-This contract contract allows upgrading an older converter contract \(0.4 and up\)
+This contract contract allows upgrading an older converter contract (0.4 and up)

 to the latest version.